instadeepai/jumanji/docs/environments/graph_coloring.md

 ## Reward

-The reward in the Graph Coloring environment is given as follows:
+The reward in the GraphColoring environment is given as follows:

 - `sparse reward`: a reward is provided at the end of the episode and equals the negative of the number of unique colors used to color all vertices in the graph.